WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 ## No devices
 As mentioned above, there are still a lot of people who are offline, and they are slowly getting online.
 But to save them some time from having to understand what this identity thing is and get a feel, we want to understand what can be done for the no devicers/offliners.

-Last year, ID pass presented a really
+Last year, ID pass presented a really cool solution and I want to continue that talk.
+ID pass solution can work well, but will have the problem of working well in an open ecosystem.
 ## What is bare minimum specifications
 ## How to enable the ecosystem
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0OTY2MTkxNywtNjU3NDQ0MDY5LDgzND
+eyJoaXN0b3J5IjpbMTA5NjU4Mjc0NSwtNjU3NDQ0MDY5LDgzND
 E1NzkyOSwxMTg5MDE4MTA2XX0=
 -->